-The Louisville Courier-Journal ran a story on Friday about trainers and owners reactions to the new Kentucky Derby qualification system (a story I happened accross during my daily perusal of the always awesome Paulick Report).
+The Louisville Courier-Journal ran a story on Friday about trainers and owners reactions to the new Kentucky Derby qualification system.
 You can read the Courier-Journal article via the above link and I highly recommend clicking on the link right now and then returning to his post once you're done.

 Okay, all finished?
 Excellent.